MangelMaxime/Thoth/docs/src/Content/Decode.md

 type Decoder<'T> = obj -> Result<'T, DecoderError>
 ```

-This is taking an "untyped" value, and check if it have the expected structure.
+This is taking an "untyped" value and checking if it has the expected structure.
 If the structure is correct,
-then you get an `Ok` result otherwise an `Error` explaining why the decoder failed.
+then you get an `Ok` result, otherwise an `Error` explaining why the decoder failed.

 ## Primitives decoders

-There is 4 primitives decoders:
+There are 4 primitives decoders:

 - `string : Decoder<String>`
 - `int : Decoder<Int>`